linien-org/linien/README.md

 Acknowledgements
 ----------------

-Development takes place at Humboldt University of Berlin.
+Development mainly takes place at Humboldt University of Berlin.

 This work is supported by the German Space Agency (DLR) with funds provided by the Federal Ministry of